thaithcock/YouTubeExtractor/README.md

 ```

 ## Video Playback
 As stated before, this library was only created to extract video stream Urls from YouTube.
-I recommend using the [ExoMedia](https://github.com/brianwernick/ExoMedia) library to play the video streams to the user.
+We recommend using the [ExoMedia](https://github.com/brianwernick/ExoMedia) library to play the video streams to the user.
 See the sample app for this library for an example.

 ## ProGuard
-This library uses Retrofit under the hood, so you may need to apply their ProGuard rules
+This library uses [OkHttp](https://github.com/square/okhttp) under the hood, so you may need to apply their ProGuard rules

+## Notes
+This library is intentionally being kept pretty lightweight, with the main priority being the stream URLs.
+If you need a more feature complete extractor, please take a look at [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor)

+Known Failure Points:
+- Video is age restricted
+- Video is Audio only

 License
 --------